Thomas Stevens (cyclist): Origins

-Stevens, known as Tom, was born in Castle Street, Berkhamsted, the son of William and Ann Stevens.
+Stevens, known as Tom, was born in Castle Street, Berkhamsted, Hertfordshire. the son of William and Ann Stevens.
 His father was a labourer.
 Thomas had an older sister, Bridget, and younger, Jane.
 He went to Bourne Charity School, then became an apprentice grocer.
-His father emigrated to Missouri in 1868 but returned when his wife became ill and before the rest of the family could also go to America.
+His father emigrated to Missouri, United States in 1868 but returned when his wife became ill and before the rest of the family could also go to America.
 Tom went with a half-brother but without his parents and sisters in 1871 and the rest of the family followed two years later.
 They moved to Denver and then to San Francisco, where he learned to ride a bicycle.